-The deadline for the consultation was March 29, 2018 and it was the last opportunity for local residents to raise concerns.
-Once the Mayor’s officers have considered the comments, the Plan will then be submitted to the government’s Planning Inspectorate and there will be an Examination in Public which will decide whether the Plan can be formally “adopted” or not.
+Once the Mayor’s officers have considered the comments following the next consultation, the Plan will then be submitted to the government’s Planning Inspectorate and there will be an Examination in Public which will decide whether the Plan can be formally “adopted” or not.
 Once the Plan has been adopted, it sets the direction for all development in the Borough for the next five years at least.

 The Borough, of course, needs to plan for inevitable population growth and there is already a national shortage of housing.
 The Council needs a clear plan to ensure that the Borough expands to meet community needs and that housing is in the right place.
 Alas, the Council has simply made an opportunistic selection of sites volunteered for development by, in the main, rural landowners without any strategic planning.
-As a result too many houses are going to be put in the wrong place:
+We are concerendd that too many houses will be put in the wrong place:

 - Too many housing estates will be on open countryside and good agricultural land rather than brownfield sites